-Councillor Howard Woollaston declared an interest in Agenda Item 3(4) by virtue of the fact that the applicants agent had undertaken some work for him around 6-7 years previously.
+Councillor Howard Woollaston declared an interest in Agenda Item 3(4) by virtue of the fact that the applicant's agent had undertaken some work for him around six to seven years previously.
 However, he indicated that this would not affect his decision.
 As his interest was a personal or an other registrable interest, but not a disclosable pecuniary interest, he determined to remain to take part in the debate and vote on the matter.